NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 For example: The Fishing spear has two options:  Train and Break.
 When pressing spacebar, the Train action will be activated.

-If the dialog is for a container, accepting the action will take all items out of the container.
+If the Card has a "Dig up Mud" option, it will be used instead of the left most action.
+Usually the left most action is Drink in these cases.)

 # Changing the Configuration